balionis-arvydas/balionis-js/balionis-angular5/README.md

 # BalionisAngular5

-This project demos ag-grid with grouping and enterprise datasource
+This project spikes ag-grid v17.1 with grouping and 'enterprise' datasource (need license key).

 Warning: when used with enterprise datasource the treeData seem to support only 1st level.